bd1747/HO_homog/README.md

 ```
 Now, the HO_homog package and its dependencies can be installed inside this virtual environment (see instructions below).

-Supposing FEniCS has been already installed on the system, the settings of the virtual environment can be modified to make it accessible.
+Supposing FEniCS has been already installed on the system, the settings of the virtual environment should be modified to make it accessible.
 In `/path/to/project/project_name/pyenv.cfg` : `include-system-site-packages = true`.

 ### Installing
 The **HO_homog** Python package can be installed with `pip`.